ankane/tokenizers-ruby/README.md

 output.tokens
 ```

-Save the tokenizer
+Save the tokenizer to a file

 ```ruby
 tokenizer.save("tokenizer.json")
 ```

-Load a tokenizer
+Load a tokenizer from a file

 ```ruby
 tokenizer = Tokenizers.from_file("tokenizer.json")